2.3.3sr1 – SRTC Procedure: Institutional Effectiveness

 - The process complies with the Technical College System of Georgia (TCSG) and meets accreditation requirements.

 - The process intends to result in continuous improvement in the quality of the College’s academic instructional delivery, student service and administrative support operations.

 - Responsibility for Institutional Effectiveness Processes and Products

-The Vice President for Institutional Effectiveness (VPIE) has primary responsibility for coordinating College research; data collection, evaluation, assessment, analysis, planning, budgeting, and implementation processes; and completion of reports relevant to those topics as needed or required.
-In addition, the VPIE has responsibility for ensuring that the effectiveness of the College’s Institutional Effectiveness Division also engages in continuous improvement through the process of planning, assessment, analysis, and evaluation.
+The Vice President for Institutional Effectiveness (VPIE) has primary responsibility for coordinating College research; data collection, assessment, analysis, planning, and implementation processes; and completion of reports relevant to those topics as needed or required.
+In addition, the VPIE has responsibility for ensuring that the effectiveness of the College’s Institutional Effectiveness Division also engages in continuous improvement through the process of planning, assessment, and analysis.

-College research, data collection, evaluation, assessment, analysis, planning, budgeting, and implementation efforts coordinated by the VPIE or others as specified below include:
+College research, data collection, assessment, analysis, planning, budgeting, and implementation efforts coordinated by the VPIE or others as specified below include: